LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 so I won't focus on it here; but basically, every request for an Event results in 4 more requests (_the waterfall_) for Organization, Calendar, Organizer, and the Participants respectively.
-Even worst if I request a list of Events, the simplest code for the API will do 4 database queries for each Event in the list (_the waterfall of doom_).
+Even worse, if I request a list of Events the simplest code for the API will do 4 database queries for each Event in the list (_the waterfall of doom_).
 For a single event this isn't noticeable, but if I want to serialize all events in a calendar, it is a big performance problem.

-We use [Django Rest Framework](http://www.django-rest-framework.org/), so the bad Event serialization looks something like this:
+We use [Django Rest Framework](http://www.django-rest-framework.org/), so the simple (and bad) Event serialization described above looks something like this:

 ```python
 class EventSerializer(ModelSerializer):